Plants and Flowers

 Japanese Garden

-• March to October: about 9 AM to 6 PM
+• March to October: approximately 9 AM to 6 PM

 Große Wallanlagen